pokeclicker/pokeclicker-wiki/data/Farm/overview_description.md

 The Farm is a location unlocked in [[Regions/Kanto]] where [[Berries]] can be planted.
 Harvesting them yields [[Farm Points]] and more of the same type of Berry.
 Occasionally, mutations can occur when Berries are planted in certain configurations.
 The Farm is unlocked upon reaching [[Routes/Kanto Route 11]] and obtaining the Wailmer Pail.

-Two Quests can appear involving the usage of the Farm: gain a certain number of [[Farm Points]] or harvest specific berries.
-These will award [[Quest Points]].
+Two [Quests](#!Quest_Points) can appear involving the usage of the Farm: gain a certain number of [[File:farmPoint.svg|25px]][[Farm Points]] or harvest specific berries.
+These will award [[File:questPoint.svg|25px]][[Quest Points]].

 ## Usage

 _For a breakdown of harvest yields, flavors, and mutation configurations for the various types of Berries, consult the [[Berries]] specific pages._

-The eight Gen 1 Berries are dropped by defeated Pokémon on routes.
+The eight Gen 1 [[Berries]] are dropped by defeated Pokémon on routes.
 They can be planted by selecting the desired type in the left-hand column and clicking on plots in the field on the right.
 Alternatively, the "Plant All" button can be clicked to plant the selected Berry in every empty plot.

 Depending on the type of Berry planted, different lengths of time must pass before they can be harvested.
 Individual plots can be clicked to be harvested, or the "Harvest All" button may be pressed to harvest every plot ready for harvesting.

 When Berry plants become ripe, they will die after a set period of time if not harvested.
 When this happens, only 1/2 of the harvest is obtained.
 There is also a chance they will replant themselves, spawning a plant of the same berry in that plot.
-The Replant Rate can be augmented by using the Sprinklotad Oak Item.
+The Replant Rate can be augmented by using the [[Items/Sprinklotad]] Oak Item.

-Berries can be obtained by planting obtained Berries in special configurations.
-The Kanto Berry Master in [[Towns/Cerulean City]] gives hints as to these configurations.
-The chance for mutations to occur can be augmented by the Squirtbottle Oak Item.

-The farm can also produce helpful effects (external auras) such as increasing egg steps for faster breeding and better shiny chance.
+New types of Berries can be obtained by planting others in special configurations.
+The Kanto Berry Master in [[Towns/Cerulean City]] gives hints as to these combinations.
+The farm can also produce helpful effects (external [Auras](#!Berries#aura)) such as increasing egg steps for faster breeding and better shiny chance.
 It can also attract specific Pokémon which are referred to as [[Wandering Pokémon]].

 ### Farm Items

-Mulch and Berry Shovel can be bought in [[Towns/Goldenrod City]], [[Towns/Mauville City]], [[Towns/Hearthome City]].
-Mulches can be applied to Berry plants to speed up growth (Boost Mulch), increase harvest yield (Rich Mulch), increase mutation chance (Surprise Mulch), or all the above with a slightly reduced boost for all three (Amaze Mulch).
-Berry Shovels can be used to clear occupied plots.
+Farming supplies can be bought from [[Berry Masters]] in [[Towns/Goldenrod City]], [[Towns/Mauville City]], [[Towns/Hearthome City]] and [[Towns/Driftveil City]], in exchange for [[Farm Points]].
+Mulches can be applied to Berry plants to speed up growth ([[Items/Boost Mulch]]), increase harvest yield ([[Items/Rich Mulch]]), increase mutation chance ([[Items/Surprise Mulch]]), or all the above with a slightly reduced boost for all three ([[Items/Amaze Mulch]]). [[Items/Berry Shovel]] can be used to clear occupied plots of partially grown, unwanted Berries, while [[Items/Mulch Shovel]] will remove Mulches only from a plot.

 | Name | Price | Description |